sshaar/clef2020-factchecking-task2/README.md

 ### Evaluation metrics

-**The official metric for task2, that will be used for the competition ranking is the Mean Average Precision (MAP)** The scorer reports also R-Precision, Average Precision, Reciprocal Rank, Precision@k and means of these over all verified claims.
+**The official metric for task2, that will be used for the competition ranking is the Mean Average Precision (MAP), more specifically MAP@5.**
+The scorer reports also R-Precision, Average Precision, Reciprocal Rank, Precision@k and means of these over all verified claims.

 You can use these repos as reference for the evaluation, https://github.com/joaopalotti/trectools and https://github.com/usnistgov/trec_eval.